-There is a flowchart in place to ensure transparency with the pastoral team and fairness for students.
-EEF Research shows that school uniform does not have an academic impact on children, but it will ensure that PP students feel part of the community and will raise confidence.
+students feel part of the community and will raise confidence.
 EEF 'Covid-19 Support Guide For Schools' recommends that improving access to technology is crucial for improving outcomes for students.
-Review after each Data Point.
-PP students are offered bespoke support for resources such as uniform, equipment, travel and other educational needs through the pastoral flowchart system.
 CHALLENGE NUMBERS ADDRESSED: 4, 5, 6 Academic Mentoring Programmes (Rising Stars, Honours etc) Academic mentoring is offered to disadvantaged students to support to promote progress and attainment across all subjects.
 EEF Research shows that Small Group Tuition can add +4 months and extending school time can add +2 months onto a learner.
 EEF Research shows that Peer Tutoring Strategies can add +5 months onto a learner. (staffing costs) Regular meetings to take place with key PP students on various programmes such as Rising Stars or Honours.
 Regular contact with parents/ carers.
 Data analysis and the completion of individual action plans to promote attainment and progress.
 Review after each Data Point Disadvantaged students to make progress in line with or above non-disadvantaged students nationally.
 CHALLENGE NUMBERS ADDRESSED: 1-6 Acts of Worship Weekly Acts of Worship link to the Gospel in line with our school values of Faith, Excellence and Respect.
 Disadvantaged students have access to inspirational Acts of Worship which teach students how to be resilient and build confidence and aspiration. (staffing costs) PP Impact data at each data point PP outcomes PP attendance There is no gap between PP and non-PP attendance or achievement of Reward Points.
 Attendance and outcomes for PP students improves and PP students achieve a positive P8 score.
 CHALLENGE NUMBERS ADDRESSED: 4, 5 Rewards and Behaviour Strategy The behaviour and rewards strategy is embedded to promote achievement and attendance for all students including disadvantaged students.
 This aims to build motivation, aspiration and resilience in young people by raising the profile of rewards whilst providing clear and transparent consequences for poor behaviour.
 School Rewards budget Behaviour points and reward points for PP vs non-PP students.
 PP students achieve reward points and behaviour points in line with non-PP students and gaps are closed.
 Attendance and outcomes for PP students improves and PP students achieve a positive P8 score.
 CHALLENGE NUMBERS ADDRESSED: 4, 5, 6 Progress Leaders Academic Support is provided through Progress Leaders in all key stages to promote the progress and attainment of disadvantaged pupils.
 Progress Leader work with students on a one to one basis as well as in small groups and through school progress initiatives (e.g Rising Stars and Honours).
-Staffing costs £43,288 (funded from RP) PP outcomes at each Data Point.
+EEF 'Covid-19 Support Guide For Schools' recommends that pupil wellbeing meetings are crucial for improving outcomes for students.
+Staffing costs £70,000 PP outcomes at each Data Point.
 Attendance levels for all disadvantaged pupils are checked and acted upon.
 Systems are in place to make early identification of issue and need.
 Attendance and outcomes for PP students improves and PP students achieve a positive P8 score.
 CHALLENGE NUMBERS ADDRESSED: 4, 5, 6